PSC Scholarships

 Identifying Talent

-The PSC adopts a rigorous process to select scholarship holders.
-The Commission considers a range of information from multiple sources.
-These include the candidate’s personal statement, school report, Co-Curricular Activity (CCA) achievements, community involvement records, academic results and other notable achievements.
-The holistic assessment brings out key factors the PSC seeks in candidates, including leadership potential, resilience, diversity of experience, aptitude, and passion and fit for a Public Service career.
-The PSC has adopted a range of assessment tools, allowing the selection panel an insight into some of the non-intellectual, whole person traits of scholarship applicants.
-The PSC continually reviews its battery of assessment tools for scholarship selection and seeks improvements to it to ensure that the right talent is selected holistically.
+The PSC adopts a rigorous process to select scholarship holders and considers a range of information from multiple sources.
+These include the candidate’s personal statement, school report, achievements in Co-Curricular Activities, community involvement, academic results and other notable achievements.
+The holistic assessment brings out key factors the PSC seeks in candidates, including leadership potential, resilience, diversity of experience, aptitude, passion and fit for a Public Service career.
+The PSC has adopted a range of tools, allowing the selection panel an insight into some of the non-intellectual and whole person traits of our applicants.
+The PSC continually reviews its battery of tools for scholarship selection and enhances it to ensure that the right talent is selected.

-The PSC provides updated information on the PSC Scholarships and Public Service careers to our stakeholders through regular meetings with school leaders, as well as information sessions for students and their parents.
-The PSC also values and works in close partnerships with schools, universities and self-help community groups to raise awareness of the PSC Scholarships across a diverse profile of candidates.
+The PSC provides updated information on the PSC Scholarships and Public Service careers to our stakeholders through regular meetings with school leaders, as well as sessions for students and their parents.

-66 scholarship recipients proceeded for studies in 2022; 19 on the Public Administration track, 35 on the Professional Service track and 12 on the Uniformed Service Track (Table 2).
-Details of their course and country of studies are in Table 3 and Table 4 respectively.
+In 2023, 65 scholarship recipients proceeded for studies – 32 on the Public Administration track, 26 on the Professional Service track and 7 on the Uniformed Service track (Table 2).
+Details of their courses and countries of study are in Table 3 and Table 4 respectively.

 President’s Scholarship

-The PSC also awards the President’s Scholarship – widely regarded as Singapore’s most prestigious undergraduate scholarship.
+The PSC awards the President’s Scholarship – Singapore’s most prestigious undergraduate scholarship.
 The President’s Scholarship is awarded on top of a public sector scholarship.
-It recognises individuals who have stood out among their cohort, demonstrating excellence in various pursuits.
-Recipients of the President’s Scholarship are dedicated to improving the lives of Singaporeans and exemplify the ethos of the Public Service.
+It recognises individuals who have stood out among their cohort, demonstrating excellence in their pursuits.
+Recipients of the President’s Scholarship have shown dedication to improving the lives of Singaporeans and exemplifying the ethos of the Public Service.

-In 2022, there were four recipients of the President’s Scholarship (Table 5).
+In 2023, there were three recipients of the President’s Scholarship (Table 5).